 First motor cars were seen on Bengaluru roads.
+The Maharajah of Mysore, the Dewan and some European officials were the first users of motor cars.
+Since the roads were not suitable for them, there were frequent breakdowns and punctures.
 It is recorded that in 1906, motor cars were being made in Bengaluru at a factory where about 150 men were employed in building cycles and cars.
 One such car was placed at the disposal of the Prince of Wales and it was described as a three seater with 6.5 HP, a water-cooled engine capable of clocking 30 miles an hour.
 It was rated the same quality as those imported into the country and about $350 less in price.

 Interesting trivia: A trip from Bengaluru to Pondicherry during the initial years took 17 hours (with stops) and used 10 gallons of petrol!

 Image: A 10 HP car in 1903

 Ramakrishna Ashrama started in a rented building In 1904 by Swami Ramakrishnananda.
 In 1906, the Government under Diwan Madhava Rao gave an area of two acres for the permanent building.
 Today, it is an oasis of peace in the busy Basavanagudi area attracting people who attend discourses, prayers, events or just for an evening of solitude.

 Bengaluru Gayana Samaja started by a group of music lovers headed by K. Ramachandra Rao, headmaster of London Mission High School on August 5, 1905.
 It is perhaps the oldest existing sabha in India.
 In 1926, the concerts were shifted to Shankaraiah Hall and later in 1962 to its present location.

 Image: Modern auditorium at Bengaluru Gayana Samaja on Krishnarajendra Road